Pho 79

-Pho 79 is a restaurant in Garden Grove, California.
+Pho 79 is a Vietnamese restaurant in Westminster, California.
+It opened in 1982 at Garden Grove, California before relocating in 2026.
 In 2019 it was named one of America's Classics by the James Beard Foundation.
 It has a Bib Gourmand designation from Michelin.

-This restaurant is unrelated to the restaurant of the same name in Glasgow, U.K.

 History

-The restaurant was opened by Thọ Trần and Liễu Trần in 1982 in the neighborhood which would become Little Saigon, where they'd settled after escaping political persecution in Vietnam as boat people and employed multiple extended family members and new immigrants.
+The restaurant was opened by Thọ Trần and Liễu Trần in 1982 in the Garden Grove neighborhood which would become part of Little Saigon, where they had settled after escaping political persecution in Vietnam as boat people and employed multiple extended family members and new immigrants.
 The driving force behind the opening of the restaurant was Nguyen Thi Dao, the family matriarch.
 The restaurant was named for the year many of the family arrived in the United States, 1979.
-The restaurant was one of the first in the area to serve pho and according to the Beard announcement, "helped pave the way for Southern California’s Little Saigon to become the dynamic hub of Vietnamese cuisine" in the area.
+The restaurant was one of the first in the area to serve pho and according to the Beard announcement, "helped pave the way for Southern California's Little Saigon to become the dynamic hub of Vietnamese cuisine" in the area.
 The New York Times said the restaurant was a pillar of the Little Saigon neighborhood.

 According to Gustavo Arellano writing for Thrillist, it was one of the first Vietnamese restaurants in the United States.

+The restaurant announced its relocation to the neighboring city of Westminster in May 2026.